mnieratschker/kd-angular2-projectstructure/README.md

 ## What we are going to do:

-1. Create a **todo-list** component with Angular-CLI
-2. Use component to display data
+1. Use component to display data
     * Maybe a second component or a service or something?
 No Problem!
     * Also run unit tests!!
-3. Use service in component
+2. Use service in component
     * Short detour into how to use dependency injection
     * Create data in service
-4. Create a **todo-detail** component in a second project
+3. Create a **todo-detail** component in a second project
     * Switch to [kd-angular2-components](https://github.com/mnieratschker/kd-angular2-components)
-5. Get components from external project
+4. Get components from external project
-6. Use todo-detail component
+5. Use todo-detail component

 ### Extra